triton-inference-server/hugectr_backend/docs/user_guide.md

 ### Enbale GPU Embedding Cache

-If the user needs to enable the GPU cache mechanism, The model will directly look up the embedding vector from the GPU embedding cache.
-If the embedding vector does not exist in the GPU embedding cache, it will directly return the default embedding vector (default value is 0).
+If the user needs to enable the GPU cache mechanism, the model will look up the embedding vector from the GPU embedding cache.
+If the embedding vector does not exist in the GPU embedding cache, it will return the default embedding vector (default value is 0).

 The necessary configuration items need to be set in HugeCTR Backend "config.pbtxt" as follows: